okx/xBTC/README.md

-# XBTC - Wrapped Bitcoin Token Contract (Aptos)
+# OKX xBTC:

-XBTC is a Wrapped Bitcoin implementation based on the Aptos blockchain, built using the Fungible Asset standard.
+xBTC is a token implementation on the Aptos blockchain that represents Bitcoin using the Fungible Asset standard.

 ## Features

-XBTC token has the following features and functionalities:
+xBTC token has the following features and functionalities:

 1. **Basic Information**:
-   - Symbol: XBTC
+   - Symbol: xBTC
-   - Name: Wrapped Bitcoin
+   - Name: OKX Wrapped BTC
    - Decimals: 8
    - Compatible with Aptos Fungible Asset standard